-The Company has established an Asset and Liability Management Committee ("ALCO").
+The Company is managed as part of the Hong Kong Country ALCO.
 The ALCO Charter includes the monitoring and control of liquidity and funding.
-ALCO monitors trends in statement of financial position and ensures that any concerns that might impact the stability of the customer deposits are addressed effectively.
+ALCO monitors trends in the statement of financial position and ensures that any concerns that might impact the stability of the customer deposits are addressed effectively.